-To best assist and continue the community recovery process, PRDOH plans to distribute funding for this Program amongst the seventy-eight (78) municipal governments of Puerto Rico, taking into consideration the minimum allocation established by Public Laws PL-117-180 and PL-117-328 for the forty-eight (48)

-municipal governments approved by HUD in the MID area expansion.
+To best assist and continue the community recovery process, PRDOH plans to distribute funding for this Program amongst the seventy-eight (78) municipal governments of Puerto Rico, taking into consideration the minimum allocation established by Public Laws PL-117-180 and PL-117-328 for the forty-eight (48) municipal governments approved by HUD in the MID area expansion.
 PRDOH encourages Program collaboration between Municipalities, State Agencies and NGO's during the design and implementation phase of disaster recovery projects.
 Municipalities will have a specified period to submit project concepts that meet program objectives to PRDOH.
+The selection process for these projects will be overseen by PRDOH and will utilize a Direct Selection Method.
 Community Flood and Landslide Recovery and Mitigation Program funding distribution information will be publicly available and posted to the PRDOH CDBG-DR website.
 In situations where municipal governments do not comply with their funding subrecipient agreements, PRDOH reserves the right to cancel said agreement and carry out an alternate funding distribution process to allow other eligible entities to submit applications to implement eligible projects under this Program.